duckheadphotography.com Photography by Rodney Gene Mahaffey

 I am a regionalist only to the extent that where I am impels me to try to discover and express what being here means.

-My central aesthetic concern that evolved from these photographs is the way tools/technology (like the shift from film to digital) can shape the artist’s imagination and vision and how the ability to interpret more freely results ultimately in a truer expression of the world.
+My central aesthetic concern that evolved from these photographs is the way tools/technology (like the shift from film to digital) can shape the artist’s imagination and vision and how the ability to interpret the world more freely results ultimately in a truer expression of the world.
 Each photograph is a fragment of the possible.
 I'm a little less certain all the time about the relationship between photography and reality.

 I would like to thank my wife Mary for her support and willingness to stop for all these dang photos.